ccamel/awesome-ccamel/README.md

 - [signalapp/libsignal](https://github.com/signalapp/libsignal) - Home to the Signal Protocol as well as other cryptographic primitives which make Signal possible.
 - [sindreij/willow](https://github.com/sindreij/willow) - Implementation of the Elm architecture in Rust
 - [spruceid/kepler](https://github.com/spruceid/kepler) - Decentralized storage based on permissioned data overlays called orbits.
+- [srdtrk/cw-ica-controller](https://github.com/srdtrk/cw-ica-controller) - This is a cosmwasm implementation of an interchain accounts controller.
 - [stellar/slingshot](https://github.com/stellar/slingshot) -  A new blockchain architecture under active development, with a strong focus on scalability, privacy and safety
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [swc-project/plugins](https://github.com/swc-project/plugins) - Plugins for swc, written in rust